bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 ============

-The REST clients configuration contains the definition of all REST services, to be consumed by an |ivy| process.
+The REST clients configuration contains the definition of all REST services, to be consumed by an Axon Ivy process.

 .. tip::